Boi4155/BackEnd1/README.md

 Polygon Chain
 Hard Hat for deployment

-See discord pinned messaged for pdf outlining project
+See discord pinned messages for pdf outlining project